SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 A domain name like `socrm.myorganization.com` must be created and registered in the DNS for SuperOffice Customer Service and CRM Web to be able to run.

-Default installation of Service does not allow you to install it in a sub application.
+The default installation of Service does not allow you to install it in a sub-application.
 With SuperOffice 8.1 both Sale and Service must be installed on the same root domain.
-It will be easier to create Application Routing Routing rules (ARR) if you do the manual installation and place Service in a sub application.
+It will be easier to create Application Routing Routing rules (ARR) if you do the manual installation and place Service in a sub-application.

 ### Email server

 SuperOffice Customer Service requires access to an email server to work, using either POP3 or IMAP to retrieve emails, and SMTP to send emails.
-MAPI can also be used (Exchange), but requires additional licenses.
+MAPI can also be used (Exchange) but requires additional licenses.
 Any email account on Exchange servers can be configured to use POP3/IMAP instead of the standard MAPI protocol.

 It is important that the email server allows "relaying", allowing SuperOffice Service to send emails "outside" the domain.
 Please be sure that any firewalls must be configured to allow this type of communication.